charitha22/hybf-cc23-artifact/README.md

 We also provide a `run-code-size.sh` script inside the `spec06` and `spec17` folders, which produces the `results.csv` file with the code size numbers and the log information in the `.txt` files.

-The `plot-code-size.py` Python script can also be used in the same way as described for MiBench.
-This script will produce the files named `absolute-reduction.pdf` and `percentage-reduction.pdf`.
+This script will also produce the files named `absolute-reduction.pdf` and `percentage-reduction.pdf`.
-For the `spec17/results.csv`, these plots represent the Figure 10(b) of the paper.
+For the `spec17`, these plots represent the Figure 10(b) of the paper.

 ### Comparison with Function Merging